kaycix/humboldtnativeplants/index.md

 wildlife_gardens:
   - image_path: /assets/images/cnps/garden/ladybug.jpg
     title: "Gardening for Wildlife"
-    excerpt: "Find out what native plants attract pollinators and benefit other  wildlife."
+    excerpt: "Discover native plants that will attract pollinators and benefit other wildlife in your area."
     url: "/wildlife"
     btn_label: "Read More"
     btn_class: "btn--primary"